Persisted Results And Resource Refs

 Quick Answer

-Use :persist when output size is uncertain, return :ref in flow output, and inspect content with breyta resources read <res://...>.
+Use :persist when output size is uncertain, pass refs downstream, and inspect content with breyta resources read <res://...>.

 Why Use :persist